nodejs/node/doc/guides/backporting-to-release-lines.md

 ## What can be backported?

 The "Current" release line is much more lenient than the LTS release lines in what can be landed.
-Our LTS release lines (see the [Release Plan][]) require that commits mature in the Current release for at least 2 weeks before they can be landed in an LTS staging branch.
+Our Active LTS release lines (see the [Release Plan][]) require that commits mature in the Current release for at least 2 weeks before they can be landed in an LTS staging branch.
 Only after "maturation" will those commits be cherry-picked or backported.
+Our Maintenance release lines require critical bug fix commits, backports that introduce new feature will be rejected even if `backport-requested-vN.x` label is set on the original PR.

 ## How to submit a backport pull request